$J$-states and quantum channels between indefinite metric spaces: Introduction

 \subsection{Motivation, indefinite quantum mechanics, the $J$-Bloch ball}

-The need of physicists of the beginning of the last century of to compute probabilities of events concerning the subatomic world of elementary particles led to the arise of quantum probability (the interested reader can consult \cite{partha}).
+Early last century physicists$'$s need of computing probabilities of events concerning the subatomic world of elementary particles led to the arise of quantum probability (the interested reader can consult \cite{partha}).
 On the other hand, in the last century, there were some efforts to transfer quantum mechanics to spaces with indefinite metric which started with the work of P. M. Dirac, one of the founders of this type of spaces together with S.L.
 Sobolev in the former Soviet Union (Sobolev discovered the Pontryagin spaces $\Pi_{\kappa}$ of order $1$, that is for $\kappa=1$, in the case that, the indefinite metric is defined on a underlying vector spaces of infinite dimension).
 Some of these articles pointed out the possibility of using negative values for quantum probabilities (see \cite{ascoli}, \cite{gupta1}, \cite{miyatake}, \cite{schnitzer},).
-Below, we will try to locate our work in this context.
+Below, we will try to approach our work in this context.

-Let $p=(p_{1},p_{2})$ be a vector such that $p_{1}> 0$, $p_{2}< 0$ and $p_{1}-p_{2}=1$ then we do the following observations: \begin{enumerate} \item It is clear that the vector $p_{1,1}=(p_{1},-p_{2})$ is a distribution of probability on the finite probability space $\{1,2\}$.
+Let $p=(p_{1},p_{2})$ be a vector such that $p_{1}> 0$, $p_{2}< 0$ and $p_{1}-p_{2}=1$.
+Then, we do the following observations: \begin{enumerate} \item It is clear that the vector $p_{1,1}=(p_{1},-p_{2})$ is a distribution of probability on the finite probability space $\{1,2\}$.
 Moreover, the vector $s_{p}=(\sqrt{p_{1}},\sqrt{-p_{2}})$ is a usual state vector of $\mathbb{C}^{2}$.
 Note that

-the matrix $P_{J}$ will be called, in this case, $J$-density matrix.
+the matrix $P_{J}$ will be called $J$-density matrix, in this case.
 Note that $JP_{J}$ is a positive definite matrix for which $Tr\,JP_{J}=1$. \item Let $A=(a_{1},a_{2})$ be an observable of phase space $\mathbb{C}^{2}$ which is the result of a measurement, thus $A\in \mathbb{R}^{2}$.
-We associate to $A$ the generalized probability distribution $p$ which is apparent in the usual metric of $\mathbb{C}^{2}$ but effective with respect to the indefinite metric induced by the matrix $J$.
+The generalized probability distribution $p$ is associated to $A$ which is apparent in the usual metric of $\mathbb{C}^{2}$ but effective with respect to the indefinite metric induced by the matrix $J$.
 Then, the $J$-expectation of $A$ is, in this case

 \end{enumerate}